geniusmonir/prebooked/README.md

 ### 📱 Fully Booked Mobile APP

-To use the Prebooked widget you must have to be a minibus or coach operator.
+To use the Prebooked widget you have to be a minibus or coach operator.
 You have to install our Mobile App available on both [iOS](https://apps.apple.com/gb/app/fully-booked/id6468971635) and [Android](https://play.google.com/store/apps/details?id=uk.fullydashbooked.mobileapp&hl=en) stores.
 Click the link and create profile with the given on screen instruction.

 #### ⬇️ 1.
 Using npm or yarn for React and NextJS